Ashwin-ks/Ashwin-ks.github.io/_posts/2016-05-26-Cricket-Statistics-Web-Scraping-in-Python.md

 We will be using BeautifulSoup and request for the Web scraping part,a light-weight sqlite database to store the information fetched for further querying and analyis.

-This webscraping project involves scraping of Cricket player information such as Bowling and Batting stats of players who featured in the 2015 Cricket World Cup held in Australia.The data fetched would be stored in a database for easier retrieval during analysis.
+This webscraping project involves scraping of Cricket player information such as Bowling and Batting stats of players for a particular year(2015 in this case) who featured in the 2015 Cricket World Cup .The data fetched would be stored in a database for easier retrieval during analysis.

 ```python